justinwolfe/tube-separator/PROJECT_CONTEXT.md

 - Seamless stem switching: when clicking a different stem waveform or label, playback continues immediately from the same timestamp without requiring manual pause/play.
 - Preload behavior: audio elements switched to `preload="auto"` for the original and all stems to reduce switch latency.
 - Robust readiness handling: new stem playback begins muted under the same user activation, seeks to the captured time after metadata is available, then unmutes to avoid pops.

+### Player UI Enhancements (December 2024)

+- Added a synced, single-line lyrics display mounted directly beneath the vocals stem container.
+It mirrors the transcript word behavior: clickable timestamped words and active-word highlighting.
+This is implemented via a portal in `client/src/CustomAudioPlayer.js` and styled in `client/src/CustomAudioPlayer.css`.

 ### Layout & Responsiveness (December 2024)